Heart Health Recommendations

 Consider an electric adjustable bed

-Encourage your loved one to get 30-60 minutes of activity and exercise during the day.
+Get 30-60 minutes of activity and exercise during the day.

-Encourage your loved one to avoid caffeine and sugar after dinner (use decaf coffee or tea in the evening, and if a snack is needed, ensure it's low in sugar).
+Avoid caffeine and sugar after dinner (use decaf coffee or tea in the evening, and if a snack is needed, ensure it's low in sugar).

 RESOURCES